-This Elderflower French 75 has 3 of my favorites in it: elderflower liqueur, gin and Prosecco.
+This Elderflower French 75 has 3 of my favorites in it: elderflower liqueur, gin, and Prosecco.
 And you know you are in for something special with that combination of alcohol.

 Bubbles are always fun to sip on.
-Maybe I find bubbles special because I won’t crack open a bottle on a random night and pour myself a glass like I do with wine.
+Maybe I find bubbles special because I won’t crack open a bottle on a random night and pour myself a glass as I do with wine.
 I usually save them for entertaining.

 Want to save this recipe for later?
 PIN IT here!

 Elderflower?
 What is elderflower?

 If you haven’t tried elderflower liqueur before, I’m sure you are wondering what the heck it is!
 Elderflower liqueur is made from the small, white flowers of the elderflower bush.
 These blossoms are often handpicked and the liqueur is made with no preservatives (which means it really should be used in about 6 months for best flavor).